Last Updated: February 4, 2020

 For just S$10, you’ll get a good serving of crispy pork knuckle, sauerkraut and mashed potatoes.
 Complete your meal with a pint of beer, ranging from S$6 to S$10.

 Indulge in affordably-priced quality crab dishes at 21 Seafood.
-Sourced from Sri Lanka, the crabs served at 21 seafood are sweet and succulent.
-What’s even more irresistible are the prices; three small crabs for S$25, and two large crabs for S$40.
+Sourced from Sri Lanka, the crabs served at 21 Seafood are sweet and succulent.
+What’s even more irresistible are the prices—three small crabs will set you back S$25, and two large crabs are priced at S$40.

 Crabs not your thing?
 Fret not.
-21 Seafood also whips up zi char dishes such as the Hotplate Beancurd ($10) which is sure to satisfy!
+21 Seafood also whips up zi char dishes such as the Hotplate Beancurd (S$10) which is sure to satisfy!

 A unique joint run by Mr Yee who lost one of his hands in an accident, Punggol Noodles serves up bowls of flavourful Minced Pork Noodles (S$3.50).
 The minced meat is presented as a patty on top of the delightfully springy noodles.

-An additional bonus of the stall is that it provides free flow salted fish and lard.
-Winning!
+An additional bonus of the stall is that it provides free-flow salted fish and lard.
+Win!
 The stall also sells Intestines (S$2) and Meatball Soup (S$2) as sides to complete your dining experience.